 Annie Doucet received her BA in French from Southeastern Louisiana University with a minor in biology.
 Her research interests currently include art history of the Belle Époque and the role of religion in French history and literature.

 Stephanie Dultz received her BA in French and Sociology/Anthropology from Washington & Lee University in Lexington, VA.
 She spent the 2010-2011 school year as an English language teaching assistant in Mirecourt, France.
 Her research interests currently include contemporary French literature, Franco-Jewish identity, and gastronomy.

 Heather Frost received her BA in Anthropology and French from the University of Notre Dame.
 Her current research interest is the nineteenth century and concepts of the environment in view of expanding geological knowledge, growing industry, and historical social upheavals of the era.

-Aliyah Johnson received her BA in French and International Studies from Wilson College.
+Aliyah Johnson received her BA in French and International Studies from Wilson College and her MA in French Studies from Tulane.
 Her research interests include identity and sexuality in the work of francophone women authors, especially from the Caribbean.